Back to Blog

 Failing to honor data subject requests.
 Many SMEs face fines for ignoring deletion requests.

-As organizations rush to implement AI tools, new GDPR risks emerge:
+As organizations rush to implement AI tools without proper data loss prevention, new GDPR penalty risks emerge around sensitive data protection:

 AI-Specific GDPR Risks